- Guiding Principles

 - Camper Travel

 Camper arrivals will be scheduled by family.
 All campers within the family will be dropped off at the same time, and this time will be determined by the age group of the youngest child.
 Details, including your designated family drop-off time, will be shared later this spring.
 Families living in the same household must travel to camp together.
-Carpools and riding-sharing services will be prohibited.
+Carpools and riding-sharing services will be prohibited, even for vaccinated campers.

 Camper travel home on the last day of camp will still take place by coach bus.